IBS4390 – Master's Thesis in Ibsen Studies

 A fundamental knowledge of Ibsen’s literary production and 60 points on Master's thesis in Ibsen Studies

-A thesis with a topic formulated by the student is to be written under 14 hours individual supervision throughout the process.
+A thesis with a topic formulated by the student is to be written under up to 18 hours of supervision throughout the process.

 The master's thesis should be submitted during the last semester after all other courses have been completed.